 Continue reading Would You Give A Search Engine a 3D Model of Your Body?

-When web sites link to each other, either directly or indirectly through a number of different pages, a search engine might consider those links to be reciprocal links.
+When webmasters link their sites to each other, a search engine might consider those links to be reciprocal links.
+The site owners may do this to give visitors a chance to see both sites, as they may be related, or as a show of partnership.
 If you’re familiar with some of the mythology and folklore surrounding search engine optimization, you may have read or heard that reciprocal links are bad, and that search engines don’t like them.

 The truth is more complicated than that.